Fire Services Acts compliant online course 45 min - Instant certificate

 Investing in proper Fire Warden Courses for your workforce delivers tangible returns:

-- Fewer Lost Working Days - fire injuries and fall-related injuries often require extended recovery periods
+• Fewer Lost Working Days - fire injuries and fire-related injuries often require extended recovery periods

 For businesses looking to train multiple employees, we offer team training packages with discounted rates and an employer dashboard for managing course assignments, tracking completion, and downloading certificates.